“WE BELIEVE THAT ART CAN HELP TO CHANGE THE WORLD”

-‘Last Chance to Paint’, inspiring children to connect to the natural world and tribal culture through creativity.
+‘Last Chance to Paint’, inspiring children to connect to the natural world and tribal culture through creativity and making people aware of what we stand to lose.
 ‘Travel’ with artist John Dyer as he paints endangered ecosystems & people around the world.
 We will celebrate the children’s art in our online gallery.
 An optimistic project aiming to build real bonds, knowledge, respect and love between children and the natural world using the universal language and power of art.
 Get involved now

 John Dyer has been the artist in residence for many leading scientific organisations around the world and now he is inviting children and schools to 'travel' with him